 Let’s do the math...

 Using Facebook as an example, only approximately 6% of your followers will see your published posts.
 Recent changes in Facebook's algorithm significantly limit the reach of organic posts.

 Notice how Facebook is always prompting you to “boost your post" for only a few dollars?
-Facebook is now a public company and needs to grow ad revenue for shareholders; organic reach simply doesn't cut it for them.
+Facebook is a public company and must to grow ad revenue to appease shareholders; organic reach simply doesn't cut it.
 With Twitter, viewership is even less, around 2%!

 Assuming we have 5,000 Twitter followers, 2,000 Facebook fans, and only 1,000 email subscribers, what’s more valuable?